Michael named Europe’s greatest

 1995 - Robbie Fowler netted both in a 2-0 win, including a superb free-kick at the Kop end, while his second took him to fifty League goals.
 He also later struck twice in that season’s 2-2 draw at Old Trafford.

-1921 - Billy Lacey and Harry Chambers netted in our 2-1 victory as we came from behind after George Sapsford struck one of his three goals against the reds.
+1921 - Billy Lacey and Harry Chambers netted in our 2-1 victory as we came from behind.

 A goalscoring debut

 1955 - Jimmy Melia scored a left-foot volley in front of the Kop on his reds bow as we thumped Nottingham Forest 5-2 in a Second Division fixture.
 Billy Liddell scored a second-half hat-trick, with John Evans netting our opener.
 James Barrett netted one of his four goals past us, with Peter Small also on target for Forest.

 1996 - We also beat Forest at Anfield when Stan Collymore struck a brace against his old club as we won 4-2.
 Robbie Fowler was also on target, with our other strike being a Des Lyttle own goal.
 Kevin Campbell struck the first of his four goals against the reds, with Stuart Pearce also netting.

 1997 - Michael Owen won his only Under-21’s cap, netting in England’s 4-2 play-off defeat of Greece at Carrow Road, with strike partner and future red Emile Heskey bagging a brace.
 Jamie Carragher also played.
 Unfortunately, the Greeks qualified for the European Championships, 4-4 on the away goals rule.

 1932 - Gordon Hodgson and Harold Barton scored as we beat West Bromwich Albion 2-0 at Anfield.

 1898 - We also entertained the Baggies, when Hugh Morgan and John Walker were on the scoresheet as we drew 2-2.